moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 **Simple client-server architecture**

-A server is a process implementing a speciﬁc service, for example, a ﬁle system service or a database service.
+A server is a process implementing a speciﬁc service, for example, a file system service or a database service.
 A client is a process that requests a service from a server by sending it a request and subsequently waiting for the server’s reply.
 This client-server interaction, also known as request-reply behavior.

 <figure>
     <a href="/assets/images/ClientServer.PNG"><img src="/assets/images/ClientServer.PNG"></a>